 1 whole garlic head, cut horizontally

 4 cups of beans (can be replaced with butter beans)

 1 onion, finely chopped

 A small bunch parsley or thyme sprigs

-Day old baguette to make bruchetta
+Day-old baguette to make bruschetta

 Optional: 2 rashers of streaky bacon, this gives the dip a delicious, smokey flavor.